 Traditionally, gold has been the material of choice for inlays and onlays.
 However, in recent years, porcelain has become increasingly popular due to its strength and color, which has the potential of matching the natural color of your teeth.

 Two appointments are required for the completion of inlays and onlays.

 During the first visit, the damaged or decaying area of the tooth (or the filling that is being replaced) is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, we make an impression of the tooth and send it to a lab for fabrication.
-Dr. Willis, Dr. Wright or Dr. Wright then applies a temporary sealant on the tooth and schedules the next appointment.
+Dr. Willis, Dr. Maria Wright or Dr. Michael Wright then applies a temporary sealant on the tooth and schedules the next appointment.

 At the second appointment, the temporary sealant is removed.
 Next, Drs.
-Willis, Wright or Wright make sure that the inlay or onlay fits correctly.
+Willis, Maria Wright or Michael Wright make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay is bonded to the tooth with a strong resin and polished to a smooth finish.